 Main Season Route:

-Starting with Aggression, yes sure you'll eventually hit theee "dreaded probably only to Marill" originals at the beginning of Season Two.
+Starting with Aggression, you'll eventually hit theee "dreaded probably only to me" originals somewhere in Season Two.
 You'll know when you reach them as the format of the pages are different (different font, colours and there are no previous/next links at the top).
 After that there's no issue, you'll "next episode" until Back To Normal.
 The Archive itself will also redirect you to the next original after the final reboot.

 The only real issue is the prequels.
 It's up to you when you read that.
 I used to recommend waiting until at least early Season Three, but not anymore.
 They're fine to read at any time.

 Starting with Reboot Caretaker you'll be quickly thrown into the originals with Parallax.
 B4FV1 can be a bit choppy at times but is average/ok.
 B4FV2's been rebooted already, and B4FV3 is in my opinion the most consistent of the seasons (yes even more than Season Five, which was intended to have a slow start but hey).
 Then you'll be into Reboot Season One.
 Then it's the same advice as above; "Next Episode/Part" some more until Back To Normal.
 Viola.